-Our New Zealand Diploma in Software Development is a 20 month curriculum structured into eight courses: Client-side development, Server-side development, Full-stack development and Agile Development and DevOps.
-You learn the foundations in software development over the first ten months.
+Our New Zealand Diploma in Software Development is a 20 month curriculum structured into eight courses.
+The first four courses of our Diploma in Web Development and Design (Level 5) are what make up the first ten months of our 20 month Diploma in Software Development.
+In these four courses, you learn the foundations in software development, studying Client-side development, Server-side development, Full-stack development and Agile Development and DevOps.
 Then the second ten months cover specific areas such as: Application Security, Mobile Application Development, Introduction into Machine Learning and culminates in the delivery of a final Enterprise Capstone Project.

 Developers Institute curriculum includes an introduction to leading-edge programming concepts, languages and applications.
 Our full-stack developer programme is geared towards giving you the skills you need to be a desirable candidate for top employers.